lionelrepellin/design-patterns/README.md

 ## Next step

-- Add all remaining design patterns
+- Add all remaining design patterns (when I will have some time)

 ## Creator